mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 I had recently visited the most recent literature on Video Segmentation and I was startled by how lost I found myself.
 If you are versed in this field, you are probably familiar with terms such as SVOS, UVOS, VIS, Zero-Shot, One-Shot, etc. If you are not, then you will probably find yourself as lost as I was a few weeks ago.

 My main intention was to focus solely on the specific topic I was interested in.
-This is Video instance Segmentation (VIS) which extends the image instance segmentation task from the image domain to the video domain.
-The goal is to segment object instances from a predefined category set in videos and associate the instance identities across frames.
+This is Video instance Segmentation (VIS), which extends the image instance segmentation task from the image domain to the video domain.
+The goal is to segment object instances from a predefined category set in videos, then associate the instance identities across frames.
 It can also be seen as a combination of instance segmentation and object tracking in videos.

 As usually I will be trying to update this post with the most recent papers and code implementations I find interesting.